Seed List for January 2024: Cactus, Succulents, and Other Desert Plants

 5. And just remember that no plant is invasive in every climate on earth.
 Plants that can invade deserts are unlikely to thrive in forests, and vice-versa.

-Seed pricing is by the packet.
-I sell all packets for a flat rate of $5.00 USD apiece to keep it simple, and I vary the number of seeds within the packets to decomplicate pricing.
 Most cactus and succulent seed packets will contain between 25 and 100 seeds.
 Some packets contain fewer than this, in which case I will generally mention this to the buyer requesting them, and a few species contain more than this, in which case I won’t always bring it up.
-Many species are in limited supply, and might sell out rapidly.
+Many species are in limited supply, and might be distributed rapidly.
 Other species are common or produce large numbers of easily harvested seeds, and those may well be offered in larger quantities.

 Shipping is done by US Postal Service.
 I can send seeds internationally fairly easily, especially in small amounts.
-Postage and handling fees are usually only a few dollars but might be slightly more for large orders or certain international destinations.
+Postage and handling fees just to cover basic expenses are usually only a few dollars, but might be slightly more for large orders or certain international destinations.

-Here are the 2022 seed offerings.
-Thank you for reading, and for your orders in advance.
+Here are the 2024 seed offerings.
+Thank you for reading.

 _______________________________________